RazanGhzouli/Behavior-Trees-in-Action/scripts/README.md

 # README #

-# Behavior Trees in Action: A Study of Robotics Applications artifacts evaluation README #
+# Behavior Trees in Action: A Study of Robotics Applications artifacts #
 First go to "artifact-evaluation" folder in the online appendix on GitHub: https://github.com/RazanGhzouli/Behavior-Trees-in-Action or on Bitbucket: https://bitbucket.org/easelab/behaviortrees and download it